-- 31. Departure Follow-on Training and Authorized Leave.
+31. Departure - Follow-on Training and Authorized Leave.
 Upon completion of the IFSO course, follow-on training and any leave before returning to your home country must be approved on ITOs.
-If not specified on your ITO, you must immediately return to your homeland upon departure from Kirtland AFB. - 32.
-Baggage Allowance.
+If not specified on your ITO, you must immediately return to your homeland upon departure from Kirtland AFB.

+32. Baggage Allowance.
 When travel/transportation is funded by the country, the cost of transporting personal excess baggage is the responsibility of the students or their country.
 When travel/transportation is funded by the U.S. government, baggage in excess of the authorized amounts will be at the expense of the students or their government.
 For training of 12 weeks or less, two pieces of checked baggage is allowed, not to exceed 50 pounds each; no excess baggage is authorized.
-Baggage information is noted on the ITOs. - 33.
-Departure.
+Baggage information is noted on the ITOs.

+33. Departure.
 The IMSO will make or verify reservations for any students whose airfare is paid by the U.S. government.
 Students paid by their country will make travel arrangements through their country's security cooperation organization.
 Clear all base facilities before departing.
 You must pay final lodging charges.
 Give a forwarding address to the U.S. Post Office and to business and utility companies.
-Those not attending follow-on training must relinquish their CAC and dependents' ID cards to the IMSO before leaving the base.
-The ITO may be used for identification in place of the ID card.
+Those not attending follow-on training must relinquish their CAC and dependents' ID cards to the IMSO during outprocessing.
+The ITO and passport may be used for identification in place of the ID card during the period of time between outprocessing and departure from Kirtland AFB.
 Please advise the IMSO immediately if any problems or accidents occur during travel or contact the nearest military base to obtain assistance.